End of year is coming, and with it comes the Telco Embargo

 How do I avoid business interruption or other aversive impacts?

 First and foremost, if you’re relocating offices, this information is especially important for you.
 Make sure you plan ahead and connect any new phone lines, and set up networks before the deadline (again, December 14).
-It is especially prudent to contact Key Communications as early as possible to ensure the process is as easy and non-laborious as it can be.
+It is especially prudent to contact Key Technologies as early as possible to ensure the process is as easy and non-laborious as it can be.
 You may also want to check out our articles on managing phone lines and internet services during the move.

 There is likely to be a high volume of orders so it is especially important that you contact us as soon as possible.